 Description: Both EXIT and QUIT close the database and end an isql session.
-EXIT commits any changes made since the last COMMIT OF ROLLBACK, whereas QUIT rolls them back.
+EXIT commits any changes made since the last COMMIT or ROLLBACK, whereas OUIT rolls them back.

 EXIT is equivalent to the end-of-file character, which differs across systems.